artgon/artgon.github.com/_posts/2014-09-05-scala-case-for-correctness.md

 }
 {% endhighlight %}

-In the above example, you cannot mark _parsedResults_ final because it cant get set right away.
+In the above example, you cannot mark _parsedResults_ final because it can't get set right away.
 The only workaround is to abstract the try/catch into its own method.

 {% highlight scala %}
 val parsedResults = try {
-  List(1,2,3,4,5).size
+  val list = List(1,2,3,4,5)
+  // do some processing that may throw an exception list.size
 }
 catch {
   case e: Exception => 0
 }
 {% endhighlight %}

-Having the result be an expression simplifies the code and allows you to set it to an immutable variable.
+Having the result be an expression simplifies the code and allows you to set the result to an immutable variable.

 #### Easy Concurrency